Feraxion/Discord-Price-Bot/README.md

    e.
 Copy the bot token by clicking on "Copy" under the "Token" section.

-4. Create a `.env` file in the project directory with the following content:
+4. Delete the ".sample" part of ".env.sample" file in the project directory with the following content:

    DISCORD_TOKEN=your_bot_token_here